cluster

 context = module.this.context

-}For reference on how to configure the IAM role and IAM permissions for EKS addons, see addons.tf.
+}For examples of how to configure the IAM role and IAM permissions for EKS addons, see addons.tf.

 Add a file